Frequently Asked Questions

 We are a local small business, so you can be confident you have direct access to your marine expert and public adjuster.
 While other public adjusting firms may have experts on their disconnected outsourced team, we have the experts themselves communicate with you.
 We are P.A.s, past insurance company adjusters/surveyors, and marine experts in one tight-knit squad.
 We work closely with you and will never pass your claim to other firms or adjusters.

-It requires knowledge of insurance, Florida Law, vessel construction, and intensive marine systems to properly analyze a maritime damage claim.
+It requires knowledge of insurance, Florida Insurance Law as licensed and educated insurance professionals, vessel construction, and intensive marine systems to properly analyze a maritime damage claim.
 We possess the niche licenses, certifications, and experience to do so on an expert level.
-See our qualifications here and see our reviews here and contact us for more information.
+Browse our marine adjuster qualifications, read client reviews, or reach out for a free consultation.

 Before contacting anyone else, call 911 or whatever emergency services/law enforcement you may need.
 Obtain all police or fire report numbers and contact information, and notify your insurance company of the loss.
 The next focus should be on documenting everything connected to the damage.
 Take photos and videos, collect witness information, and record the registration or documentation numbers of other involved vessels.
 Any information you collect will help build a strong claim.
 Contact us to schedule a free claim consultation in which we will take a preliminary look at the vessel and your insurance policy.